How many people play CS:GO in 2021 [15 CS:GO statistics & facts]

 (Source: Steam Charts)

 However, there is one record that Counter-Strike hasn’t put its mighty hand on and that’s the one for the most concurrent players ever on Steam.
 Who has it then?
 You guessed it - PUBG.
-According to the latest PUBG statistics, the top record for a peak number of players on a Steam game is PUBG with 3,236,027 players in January 2018.
+According to the latest PUBG player count, the top record for a peak number of players on a Steam game is PUBG with 3,236,027 players in January 2018.
 And next comes CS:GO, of course.

 9. By 2023, the cumulative global tournament prize pool for Counter-Strike is expected to reach $45.6 million.